 Canadian Relevance

-This study covers decompression sickness and barotrauma, both Health Canada-recognized indications for hyperbaric oxygen therapy.
+This study covers decompression sickness and barotrauma, both Health Canada-recognised indications for hyperbaric oxygen therapy.

 Study Limitations